May 9, 2022

-Surgery and radiation therapy are the most common treatments for these cancers.
+Surgery and/or radiation therapy in combination with chemotherapy and often immunotherapy are the most common treatments for these cancers.

 You should be evaluated by a specialist called a gynecologic oncologist if you are diagnosed with a vaginal or cervical cancer.
 This is a doctor specially trained to treat cancers of the female reproductive system.
 The specialist will talk with you about the treatment options that are best for you.